-Step 1: VRF creates virtual routers and each VRF instance operates as an independent logical router
+Step 1: VRF creates virtual routers, and each VRF instance operates as an independent logical router

 Step 2: VRF segments network traffic, preventing data from one segment from mixing with another.